 - Don’t post sensitive information: ID numbers, addresses, birthdates, or other details that could enable identity theft or put you or your friends at risk.

 - Ask permission to record classes, meetings, or private conversations.

-- Report online bullying or harassing to the Dean of Students immediately.
+- Report online bullying or harassing behavior to the Dean of Students immediately.

 Theft—including using others’ possessions without their prior permission—is a major rule violation at Deerfield.
-Students must be clear on this standard and recognize that the unauthorized use of someone else’s information, DVDs, clothes, bicycle, etc. is considered theft.
+Students must be clear on this standard and recognize that the unauthorized use of someone else’s information (including login credentials), clothes, bicycle, etc. is considered to be theft.

 Open Flame, Fire Safety Equipment

 The burning of anything, including but not limited to tobacco products, incense, candles or fireworks, poses a serious risk to all occupants of the building and is prohibited.
 Open flame, including the lighting of matches or lighters, in any building, except under the supervision of faculty or staff, is also prohibited.
 Inappropriate use of fire extinguishers, emergency lights, smoke or heat detectors or fire alarms will be considered a disciplinary matter.

 Students are not permitted to own gas grills.
 The use of charcoal grills requires faculty permission.

 Firearms, weapons (including knives), ammunition, fireworks or other explosives are prohibited.